I stumbled on premium but free advice from a well-respected Nigerian figure and author, Dr. Joe Abah on career decision making.

 Career Decision – Phase 1

-In Phase 1, you have to make a decision whether to look for anything at all to do that brings you money & keeps you occupied, or you just want to stay home, feel sorry for yourself and blame everything on others – your parents, the older generation, politicians, village people…
+In Phase 1, you have to decide whether to look for anything at all to do that brings you money & keeps you occupied, or you just want to stay home, feel sorry for yourself, and blame everything on others – your parents, the older generation, politicians, village people…

 If you decide to just blame everybody else, you will feel a sense of righteousness but it won’t pay the bills.